Climate Change in NM Teaching Lessons New Mexico Youth Activism Films Podcasts Book List Creative Climate Movement

 NASA Visualizing Temperatures

-Visualizing Temperatures is assembled from publicly available data acquired by about 6,300 meteorological stations around the world, ship- and buoy-based instruments measuring sea surface temperature, and Antarctic research stations.
+The NASA Visualizing Temperatures site is assembled from publicly available data acquired by about 6,300 meteorological stations around the world, ship- and buoy-based instruments measuring sea surface temperature, and Antarctic research stations.

 Maps